andela-ydaniju/rspec_and_rails5/readme.md

 ####Problem

-You might be testing say a controller and you write the test thus,
+You might be testing say a controller and you write the test thus:

 ```ruby
   it "redirects to moderator" do